|Nutrition Facts (per serving)|

 1/4 teaspoon freshly ground black pepper

-Preheat oven to 450 degrees F. Pat the fish fillets dry with a paper towel.
+Preheat oven to 450 F. Pat the fish fillets dry with a paper towel.

 In a small bowl, combine the mayonnaise, lemon juice, garlic, and black pepper thoroughly.
 Refrigerate for 30 minutes while preparing and baking the fish.

 Combine the garlic powder, paprika, crushed potato chips, and breadcrumbs in a shallow bowl.
 Put the beaten egg in a separate shallow bowl.

 Dip a fish fillet into the beaten egg on both sides, and shake off the excess.
 Dip it in the potato chip mixture on both sides and again shake off the extra.
 Place the fillet on a prepared baking sheet.
 Repeat with remaining fillets.

 Bake for 10 to 15 minutes, or until fish flakes easily when tested with a fork.
 Serve immediately with the lemon-garlic aioli on the side.

-- Cooking time depends on the thickness of the fillets.
+- Cooking time: It depends on the thickness of the fillets.
 One-inch fillets will take approximately 8 to 10 minutes.
 Adjust your cooking time accordingly for thicker or thinner fillets.